 How Energy Savings Translate to Your Bottom Line

-Now that you understand what the labels and smart features mean, here’s the math you should run before you buy.
-This section gives a reproducible, formula‑based approach so you can turn kWh numbers into dollars and a payback period you can trust.
+Now that you understand what the labels and smart features mean, here is the math you should run before you buy.
+This section gives a reproducible, formula-based approach to turn kWh numbers into dollars and a payback period you can trust.

 Key metrics to collect